pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-discrete-choice_models.myst.md

 ## Conclusion

 We can see here the flexibility and richly parameterised possibilities for modelling individual choice of discrete options.
 These techniques are useful in a wide variety of domains from microeconomics, to marketing and product development.
-The notions of utility, probability and their interaction lie at the heart of Savage's Representation theorem and justification(s) for Bayesian approaches to statistical inference.
+The notions of utility, probability and their interaction lie at the heart of [Savage's Representation theorem](https://plato.stanford.edu/entries/decision-theory/) and justification(s) for Bayesian approaches to statistical inference.
 So discrete modelling is a natural fit for the Bayesian, but Bayesian statistics is also a natural fit for discrete choice modelling.
-The traditional estimation techniques are often brittle and very sensetive to starting values of the MLE process.
+The traditional estimation techniques are often brittle and very dependent on starting values of the MLE process.
 The Bayesian setting trades this brittleness for a framework which allows us to incorporate our beliefs about what drives human utility calculations.
 We've only scratched the surface in this example notebook, but encourage you to further explore the technique.

 +++